Fidel Castro on the Jan. 26, 1959 cover of TIME magazine, shortly after he took control of Cuba. Source: www.time.com (accessed Dec. 17, 2012)

 In 2013, the United Nations passed a resolution condemning the embargo for the 22nd consecutive year.
 The vote was 188-2, with only Israel supporting the US policy.
 In 2012 Cuban Foreign Minister Bruno Rodriguez spoke to the UN General Assembly about "the inhumane, failed and anachronistic policy of 11 successive US administrations."
 US Ambassador to the UN Ronald Godard defended the sanctions as a tool to "encourage respect for… human rights and basic freedoms."
 Godard argued that the United States was helping the people of Cuba by sending $2 billion in family remittances and $352 million in agricultural, medical, and humanitarian products in 2011.
 He also noted that the Cuban government committed more than 4,000 "short-term, politically motivated detentions" in 2011, a number surpassed in 2012.

-Fidel Castro, in his late 80s, is reportedly very ill and his younger brother Raúl Castro is also over 80 years old.
+Fidel Castro died on Nov.
+25, 2016 at age 90; his younger brother, Raúl Castro, is over 80 years old.
 Raúl was re-elected in Feb.
 2013, at which time he announced that he would step down in 2018.
 Some people hoped that a new regime would make the reforms necessary to repeal the blockade, while others looked for President Obama to end the embargo regardless of Cuba's actions.

 On Dec.
 17, 2014, President Obama announced a restoration of full diplomatic relations with Cuba for the first time since 1961.
 A deal between the United States and Cuba was brokered during 18 months of secret talks hosted by Canada, with a final meeting hosted by Pope Francis at the Vatican.
 Although the US embargo remains in effect and ordinary tourism by Americans is still prohibited, the United States will ease travel and remittance restrictions, release three Cuban spies, and open an embassy in Havana.